-By bus it takes 11 hours to travel 427 km by road from Vientiane to a bus station near Phonsavan in Xiangkhouang Province, which is located on the famous Plain of Jars.
+By bus it takes 12 to 13 hours to travel 427 km from Vientiane to a bus station near Phonsavan in Xiangkhouang Province, which is located on the famous Plain of Jars.
 Lao Airlines and Lao Skyway also fly to Xiangkhouang.
-The flight time is 30 minutes and a return flight (one-way tickets are not available) cost around $300 USD.
+The flight time is 30 minutes which costs around $35 USD one way.

-There is a single bus service a day from Vientiane to Xiangkhouang which is available to book online.
+There are currently a 2 bus services a day from Vientiane to Xiangkhouang available to book online.

 - The first part of the service is minivan pick up from any hotel in Vientiane.